 The Planning Department will continue to serve the public to the best of our ability, while also taking precautions outlined by the Center for Disease Control (CDC) to prevent the spread of the Coronavirus.
 Much of the Planning Department’s work takes place in neighborhoods and public meeting spaces, which presents unique challenges to the continuance of regular business.
-Given that our highest priority is to protect the health and safety of our community, the Planning Department is evaluating all public meetings scheduled over the next 8 weeks to decide which, if any, are critical to hold.
 Adaptations, postponements, and cancellations will be posted on our website and social media, while we make efforts to communicate directly with all stakeholders.

 The Planning Department will implement the following steps, which will be frequently evaluated as guidance from the CDC evolves.